-Possible reduction as a function of the recommended overall 10% decrease of the 10100132 PWS Herring Survey see 10100132.
+Possible reduction as a function of the recommended overall 10% decrease of the 10100132 PWS Herring Survey - see 10100132.

-Project Number: 10100132-H
+Project Number: 10100132-Н

-Project Title: PWS Herring Survey: Seasonal & Interannual Trends in Seabird Predation on Juvenile
+Project Title: PWS Herring Survey: Seasonal & Interannual Trends in Seabird Predation on Juvenile Herring

-Herring

 Principal Investigator: Katherine Kuletz

 Affiliation: US Fish & Wildlife Service

 Co-Pls/Personnel: Mary Anne Bishop

 Disbursing Agency: USFWS

+Project Location: Prince William Sound

+Project Type: Continuing

+Funding Approved by Fiscal Year:

+FY10: \$147,200.00 FY11: \$163,900.00 FY12: \$150,900.00

+FY13: \$102,900.00 FY14: \$0.00 FY15: \$0.00

+Total Funding Approved: \$564,900.00

 Predation pressure on juvenile Pacific herring has been identified by the 2008 Integrated Herring Restoration Plan as one of five potential factors limiting recovery of Prince William Sound herring.
 Juvenile herring are heavily predated by multiple species of seabirds, including six species initially injured by the Exxon Valdez oil spill and three species that have not yet recovered (Marbled Murrelet, Kittlitz's Murrelet and Pigeon Guillemot).
 This study will investigate the spatial and temporal abundance of seabird predators in and around juvenile herring schools during three time periods: August, November and March.
-We will also examine the physical and biological characteristics of the fish schools seabirds feed on.
+We will also examine the physical and biological characteristics of the fish schools seabird feed on.
 Our project is a component of the integrated, multi-project PWS Herring Survey program and relies on seabird surveys being performed on vessels associated with hydroacoustic juvenile herring surveys.
-Our bioenergetic models will provide estimates of juvenile herring consumption by the most important seabird predators, including inter- and intra-annual variability in consumption rates.
+Our bioenergetic models will provide estimates of juvenile herring consumption by the most important seabird predators, including inter- and intra- annual variability in consumption rates.
 This study will improve understanding of the role of seabird predation on herring recruitment and will help to identify candidate sites for herring supplementation efforts.